DanielCarlson2/Hackthethon/README.md

   - Once you are happy with the specifications that you have chosen, run the code!

 #### Our Dataset Notes
-For our generated simulated datasets we used the following inputs Number of Racks: 10
+For our generated simulated datasets we used the following inputs:
+ - Number of Racks: 10
-GPUs per Rack: 5
+ - GPUs per Rack: 5
-Time Periods: 24 (24 hour day, so data is collected per hour) Total Data Points: 1200
+ - Time Periods: 24 (24 hour day, so data is collected per hour)
+ - Total Data Points: 1200
-Temperature Range: 30 ℃ to 90 ℃
+ - Temperature Range: 30 ℃ to 90 ℃
 </details>